Valkata154/laptop-store/README.md

 # Introduction
 Small and simple NodeJS project to display a list of products (laptops).
 Main goal was the understanding of how routing and NodeJS web servers work.
+Made from a Udemy course.

 # Functionaly
 - Button to go to another page to view a given laptop